WebAssembly/exception-handling/document/core/exec/runtime.rst

 The |THROWadm| instruction represents the imminent throw of an exception based on a :ref:`tag instance <syntax-taginst>`, identified by its :ref:`address <syntax-tagaddr>`.
 The values it will consume depend on its :ref:`tag type <syntax-tagtype>`.
-It unifies the throwing of different forms of exceptions.
+It unifies the different forms of throwing exceptions.

 The |LABEL|, |FRAME|, |CATCHadm|, |DELEGATEadm|, and |CAUGHTadm| instructions model :ref:`labels <syntax-label>`, :ref:`frames <syntax-frame>`, active :ref:`catching exception handlers <syntax-try-catch>`, active :ref:`delegating exception handlers <syntax-try-delegate>`, and :ref:`caught exceptions <exec-throwadm>`, respectively, :ref:`"on the stack" <exec-notation>`.
 Moreover, the administrative syntax maintains the nesting structure of the original :ref:`structured control instruction <syntax-instr-control>` or :ref:`function body <syntax-func>` and their :ref:`instruction sequences <syntax-instr-seq>` with an |END| marker.